Data-Driven Sensitivity Indices for Models With Dependent Inputs Using the Polynomial Chaos Expansion: Methodology

 In addition, we propose an alternative first-order \textit{uncorrelated} sensitivity index ($S_{X_{1}}^{u}$) and estimate it using Eq.~\eqref{eq:fulleq}.
 The proposed first-order \textit{uncorrelated} sensitivity index is different from the one defined in \cite{mara:2012} because the latter is estimated after decorrelating $X_{1}$ with all the other inputs.
 Note that the proposed first-order \textit{uncorrelated} sensitivity index is estimated by decorrelating the polynomials of the inputs.
-By permuting the order of the inputs $(X_{1}, X_{2}, X_{3}, \ldots, X_{n})$ as $(X_{i}, X_{i+1}, \ldots, \- X_{n},X_{1}, \ldots, X_{i-1})$, any $S_{X_{i}}^{u}$ and $ST_{X_{i}}^{u}$ can be calculated.
+By permuting the order of the inputs $(X_{1}, X_{2}, X_{3}, \ldots, X_{n})$ as $(X_{i}, X_{i+1}, \ldots, \- X_{n},X_{1}, \ldots, X_{i-1})$, any $S_{X_{i}}^{u}$ and $ST_{X_{i}}^{u}$ can be {estimated}.

-Note that the first-order full (uncorrelated) sensitivity indices are always smaller or equal to the total full (uncorrelated) sensitivity indices, but the first-order full (uncorrelated) sensitivity indices are not necessarily larger or smaller than the total uncorrelated (full) sensitivity indices.
+Note that the first-order full ({resp.} uncorrelated) sensitivity indices are always smaller or equal to the total full ({resp.} uncorrelated) sensitivity indices, but the first-order full ({resp.} uncorrelated) sensitivity indices are not necessarily larger or smaller than the total uncorrelated ({resp.} full) sensitivity indices.